emb-riscv/specs-markdown/memory-map.md

 # Memory map

-The memory map is device specific, the only reserved area is a slice of 256 MiB at the end of the memory space.
+The memory map is implementation specific, the only reserved area is a slice of 256 MiB at the end of the memory space.

 For 32-bits devices, the reserved system area is 0xF0000000-0xFFFFFFFF.